When it comes to boxing records, it doesn’t get much more dominant than Edgar Berlanga right now.

 Saturday’s bout ended with a sustained assault on Bellows, prompting the ref to call the fight.

 Berlanga provided his own post-fight analysis, announcing “I’m a f---ing monster” from the corner of the ring:

 Of course, the flip side of literally never seeing the second round of a professional boxing match is that Berlanga is still lacking experience in lengthy fights as he tries to graduate from prospect to boxing’s upper levels.
 Mike Tyson said as much after the match, saying he wants to see Berlanga do this kind of stuff in the 10th round too.

 Berlanga looked sensational tonight but he will be at his best when he can knock a guy out like that in the 10th round like he did in the 1st round #LomavsLopez— Mike Tyson (@MikeTyson) October 18, 2020

 In theory, Bellows was a decent bet to provide that challenge having gone the distance in five of his previous seven fights (with a record of 2-3-2), but then Berlanga plowed through him too.

-As Yahoo Sports’ combat sports analyst Kevin Iole noted, Berlanga was aware of this, but wasn’t thinking too much about it on Sunday.
+As Yahoo Sports’ Kevin Iole notes, Berlanga is aware of this, but wasn’t thinking too much about it on Saturday.